fuszenecker/Promptuarium/docs/Promptuarium/Element/Children/README.md

 **Assembly**: Promptuarium\.dll

-List of children\. it is never null\.
+List of children\. it is never null, but can be empty

 ```csharp
 public System.Collections.Generic.IList<Promptuarium.Element> Children { get; }